mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

 !!! note "`filter_interaction` with custom charts"

-    If `filter_interaction` is assigned to a [custom chart](custom-charts.md), ensure that `custom_data` is an argument of the custom chart function, and that the relevant entry is then passed to the underlying plotly function.
+    If `filter_interaction` is assigned to a [custom chart](custom-charts.md), ensure that `custom_data` is an argument of the custom chart function, and that this argument is then passed to the underlying plotly function.
     When configuring the custom chart in `vm.Graph`, ensure that `custom_data` is passed.

     ```py